ConnectEverything/exercise/README.md

 checking `nats-server` binaries for various invariants related to (super)cluster liveness and JS durability.

+(currently needs to be run from this repo's root directory)

 ```
 Usage: exercise [--path=</path/to/nats-server>] [--seed=<#>]
                 [--clients=<#>] [--servers=<#>] [--steps=<#>]